tahoma2d/tahoma2d_docs/source/toonzscript.rst

 - builder.\ **add**\ (img, transform)

-.. note:: The component of translation of the transform means expressed in pixels for Raster and Toonz Raster levels, and in Camera Stand units for Vector levels.
+.. note:: The component of translation of the transform means expressed in pixels for Raster and Smart Raster levels, and in Camera Stand units for Vector levels.

 - builder.\ **fill**\ (color)